Keyboard shortcuts

 nice_things/collections/Map.sh

 The Map class implements a Hash Map in pure POSIX sh.
 This data structure is optimized for random access over iteration.
-The order of insertion of keys is not preserved.
 The API is influenced by JavaScript Maps.

 Being a class, while working with Map, you will be passing references around.
 The internal state of the object is managed by the framework's object system, you only have to keep a reference to it.
 The constructor returns a reference, and every method is this class take that reference as the first argument.
-The user is responsible for calling the destructor method to free the resources used by the object.
+The user is responsible for calling the Map_destructor method to free the resources used by the object.

 Usage examples